Mechanical engineering from market analysis to packaging

 "Just one button for an entire machine" I hear you thinking....

 But behind that central control is a pared-down interface.
-One that, like the hardware, has been extensively tested and takes the end user through the process from start to finish.
-When operation is described by end users as "simply simple," we know we've done our job.
+One that, like the hardware, has been thoroughly tested and takes the end user through the process from start to finish.

 What label do you put on the packaging of a labeling machine?